SixArm/topics/topics/google-material-design/index.md

 Responsive and Adaptive Design: Be responsive and adaptable to different screen sizes and orientations.
 Adapt layouts and interactions to optimize the user experience across a variety of devices.

-Motion and Animation: Use motion and animation to provide feedback, guide users' attention, and enhance the overall user experience.
+Motion: Use motion and animation to provide feedback, guide attention, and enhance the experience.
 Transitions and animations should be smooth, purposeful, and meaningful.

 Consistency and Continuity: Promotes consistency across different apps and platforms, ensuring a familiar experience for users.
 Standardize components, interactions, and patterns to maintain continuity.